wp-insider/simple-membership/simple-membership/readme.txt

 = WIP =
 - PayPal smart checkout will pass the item name set in the payment button to PayPal's API.
+- The PayPal smart checkout transactions will try to find a member profile using the Transaction ID and show it in the Transactions tab (if found).

 = 4.1.3 =
 - Added a warning in the edit member interface for situation when a member account is created without a membership level value.